adesito/gitops-basic-training/README.md

 # gitops-basic-training
-This is a course of ARGOCD
+This is a course of ARGOCD!!!!!